-6.1.
 6.1 Accidents or Incidents

-- 6.1.1.
-Aircraft operators involved in an incident or accident on the Airport resulting in injury or death to person or damage to property shall make a full and prompt report of the accident to the TAA Police Department, complete any necessary reports or forms, and comply with all applicable provisions of National Transportation Safety Board (NTSB) Regulations Part 830.
-Damage to property includes damage to a runway, taxiway, taxilane, apron, signage, or navigational aid, light, or fixture. - 6.1.2.
-An aircraft involved in an accident on the Airport may not be removed from the scene of the accident until authorized by TAA who shall receive authorization to remove the aircraft from the FAA or NTSB, when applicable. - 6.1.3.
-Once authorization to remove the aircraft has been issued, the aircraft operator shall be responsible for the safe and prompt removal of disabled aircraft and parts within a movement area to a non-movement area. - 6.1.4.
-If immediate arrangements are not made (so that the Airport can return to full operational status without unreasonable delay), TAA may have the aircraft removed at the aircraft operator's risk and expense without liability for damage arising from or out of such removal. - 6.1.5.
-Disabled aircraft shall be removed within 30 minutes from any runway.
+- 6.1.1 Aircraft operators involved in an incident or accident on the Airport resulting in injury or death to person or damage to property shall make a full and prompt report of the accident to the Airport Communications Center (ACC) at 520-573-8182, complete any necessary reports or forms, and comply with all applicable provisions of National Transportation Safety Board (NTSB) Regulations Part 830.
+Damage to property includes damage to a runway, taxiway, taxilane, apron, signage, or navigational aid, light, or fixture. - 6.1.2 An aircraft involved in an incident or accident on the Airport may not be removed from the scene until authorized by TAA Airside Operations, who shall receive authorization to remove the aircraft from the FAA or NTSB, when applicable. - 6.1.3 Once authorization to remove the aircraft has been issued, the aircraft operator shall be responsible for the immediate and safe removal of disabled aircraft and parts. - 6.1.4 If immediate arrangements are not made (so that the Airport can return to full operational status without unreasonable delay), TAA Airside Operations may have the aircraft removed at the aircraft operator's risk and expense without liability for damage arising from or out of such removal. - 6.1.5 Disabled aircraft shall be removed within 30 minutes of the incident occurring.

-6.2.
-Aircraft Assembly
+6.2 Aircraft Assembly